Pickering Airport Lands: Project revival attempts

 In June 2016, Transport Canada's consultant, Dr. Gary Polonsky, presented his report on airport stakeholder viewpoints, based on 64 individual and small-group interviews he conducted in 2015 and 2016.
 The report was released to the public in November.
 Dr. Polonsky's first recommendation: "Undertake the analysis required to make a decision on the need for an airport."
 The consulting firm of KPMG had already been commissioned by Transport Canada (in May 2016) to review aviation demand and capacity within the southern Ontario airport system over the next 20 years.

 At the same time, Transport Canada announced that it would begin offering 10-year agricultural leases on the Lands in place of the 1-year leases that had been available since the 1970s.
 That announcement was soon followed by confirmation that the second transfer of Pickering Lands to the Rouge National Urban Park had been completed, leaving approximately 3521 hectares (8700 acres) for a potential future airport.

-KPMG's full report, "Pickering Lands Aviation Sector Analysis" was released by Transport Canada on March 5, 2020.
 KPMG's full report, "Pickering Lands Aviation Sector Analysis", was released by Transport Canada on March 5, 2020.
 The study’s scope of work had required KPMG to prepare three reports, the first on Supply and Demand, the second on Airport Type and Role in the Southern Ontario Regional Airport System, and the third on Revenue-Generating Potential and Economic Impact.
 However, a Transport Canada factsheet for the Pickering Lands emphasized that "The report was not intended to provide a recommendation on whether to build an airport on the Pickering Lands.
 The Aviation Sector Analysis is one of many inputs into the development of policy options on the future of the Pickering Lands."
 KPMG’s analysis found no requirement for a new airport within the period under study (2016-2036) and gave no indication as to when an airport might be needed after that.

 The Minister of Transport, Omar Alghabra, announced on April 18, 2023, that Transport Canada had issued a Request for Proposals, seeking aviation professional services contractors to help the department analyze current and future airport supply and demand in Southern Ontario.
 The Minister also announced that the government had no intention of proceeding with the building of an airport on the Pickering Lands in the near term, and that the study’s conclusions could even indicate that no airport would be needed in the long term.

 On April 24, 2023, Pickering Council voted 6–1 to withdraw its previous support for an airport on the lands and to spend no more tax dollars or staff resources on the proposal.
 As part of the same motion, Council voted unanimously to renew the city's support for a station near Green River in north Pickering for the federal government's proposed high-frequency rail line along the Quebec City–Windsor corridor.
 The agricultural land on the remaining Pickering Lands continued to be farmed by tenants.